Extreme Values and Financial Risk

 The course will give some probabilistic and statistical details of univariate and bivariate extreme value theory.
 The topics covered will include: fundamental of univariate extreme value theory, the three extreme value distributions, various models for univariate extremes, fundamentals of bivariate extreme value theory, and various models for bivariate extremes.
 The course will contain a great deal material on applications of the models to finance.
 Software in R will be used.

-- be able to choose and fit appropriate extreme value models for a given data (univariate and bivariate).
+- choose and fit appropriate extreme value models for a given data (univariate);

 - Other - 20%